 Lecture method is used in combination with business case studies.
 The emphasis will be on learning by doing.
 Every student must participate in an intensive preparation and classroom activity.

 COURSE PROJECT

-Every student must complete and submit a plan for personnel policy and procedures.
+Every student in the class must complete and submit a plan for personnel policy and procedures.
 Final project will be presented orally on the last day of class.

 REQUIREMENTS